gletort/FishFeats/docs/Get-nuclei.md

 As for junctions, the labels should be unique for each nuclei.
 Thus if you want to add a new nuclei don't forget to **get the max label + 1 by pressing <kbd>m</kbd>**.

-You can see the value of the label of a nuclei by selecting it with the picker tool, or by hovering the mouse pointer on top of it.
+You can see the value of the label of a nucleus by selecting it with the picker tool, or by hovering the mouse pointer on top of it.
 It displays the value of the current layer intensity below your pointer in the left bottom panel of the napari window, see image below:

 ![nucleilab](imgs/nucleilab.png)